 Parish Pastoral Councils are mandatory in the Auckland Diocese and the guidelines are issued to assist parishes become what Pope Francis describes as ‘the presence of God in a given territory, an environment in hearing God’s word, for growth in the Christian life, for dialogue, proclamation, charitable outreach, worship and celebration.
 Bishop Pat

 In 2017, Bishop Patrick Dunn introduced revised Guidelines for Parish Pastoral Council to assist Councillors in their role in encouraging and training the faithful as indispensable agents of the new evangelisation.
-These were further reviewed in January 2019.
-The 2019 edition includes questions throughout the document that might be used by Councils to reflect on their role or as part of their ongoing formation as a Council.
+These were further reviewed in June 2020.
+The 2020 edition includes questions throughout the document that might be used by Councils to reflect on their role or as part of their ongoing formation as a Council.
 From the index the links will take you directly to the page.
 If you would like to receive a printed version of the guidelines please contact the Mission and Evangelisation Team.
 The cost for a printed copy is $10.00 inclusive of GST and postage.
-Below are sections of the document that you might want to print off separately.
-Those that lead themselves to local editions can be found in Word format.
-PPC-guidelines-2019
+Click here for a copy of PDF version.

 The Guidelines offer a framework of principles, procedures and practical ideas for effective collaboration and co-operation between the clergy and the lay faithful in shared responsibility for leading the parish.